-Before their latest ridiculous season, the Warriors announced they were moving from Oakland to San Francisco in 2019.
-Chase Center isn't just a court, though—it will anchor 11 acres of public plazas, retail, office, and a waterfront park, and be home to world-class entertainment year-round.
+The announcement that the Warriors would move from Oakland to San Francisco in 2019 was big.
+Chase Center isn't just a court, though—it anchors 11 acres of public plazas, retail, office, and a waterfront park, and be home to world-class entertainment year-round.
 The move seemed inevitable: the Bay Area, like the Warriors, is an incubator of talent, ideas, and ambition that glimmer beneath the surface—just waiting for their golden opportunity to burst into being, to alter the world as we know it.

 Each of us has a vision.
 And those independent visions called us here together, to the Bay, to this place unlike any other.
 Here, we don’t wait for those visions to be realized.
 We invent them.
 We reinvent ourselves.
 We picture the shape of things, and then we audaciously mold them into reality, with our minds, and our fierceness, and our friends.
 We create magic from nothing.
 We fight for what we dream.

 If there is no gold, we will unearth it.
 If there are no rights, we will march.
 If there is no love, we will bring it.
 If there is no elegant solution, we will design it.
 If there are three championships, we will earn many.
 Wherever there is opportunity, we will make it ours.
 With blood.
 With sweat.
 With heart.
 With everything we’ve got.

 We’ve arrived now at this moment, one unlike any in our history.
 There is a finite before, and there will be a boundless after.
 We’re ready, and we’re restless.

 This is where we build our story.
 This is where we write our next chapter.
 Here, there will be no limit to our limitlessness, to how we live and play and transform and rise.